Azure/azure-quickstart-templates/201-web-app-github-deploy/GettingStarted-WebGit.md

 <img src="https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.png"/>
 </a>

 #### Important disclaimer: Azure charges you for the resources you are using, and you don't want to finish all your credits at once, right?
-So, don't forget to stop the Web App at the portal or even delete the Resource Group you have created to avoid unnecessary charges
+So, don't forget to stop the Web App at the portal or even delete the Resource Group you have created to avoid unnecessary charging

 ### How to shutdown your resources